Creating and Managing Environments

 Environments are currently supported only for Event Portal 2.0.

-You can create environments in PubSub+ Cloud to represent the operational environments within your organization.
+Environments in PubSub+ Cloud represent the operational environments within your organization.
 For example, you may want to have multiple development environments, a testing environment, a staging environment, and a production environment.
 You should be aware of these considerations for using environments:

 • You create environments at the PubSub+ Cloud account level.

-• You must have an Administrator role to create, modify, or delete environments.
+• You must have the Administrator role to create, modify, or delete environments.

 • Each PubSub+ Cloud account must have at least one environment and can have up to 50 environments.